ajcwebdev/ryan-gpt/done/2023/2023-11-04-dive-into-nativescript-wnathan-walker-ammar-ahmed-part-02.md

 coverImage: "https://i.ytimg.com/vi/j0s8w34Xh9o/maxresdefault.jpg"
 ---

+## Episode Description

+A deep conversation about NativeScript, Solid’s rendering approaches, and practical tooling for cross-platform development, culminating in a lively Q&A on routing and future project plans.

+## Episode Summary

+This episode begins with an informal greeting and the host’s excitement about exploring various native solutions, quickly shifting focus to NativeScript and its unique approach.
+The conversation highlights how NativeScript unifies JavaScript and native APIs, eliminating complex “bridge” layers.
+Mid-episode discussions cover performance optimizations, multi-threading, and how these approaches compare to React Native.
+The guests bring insights into customizing native modules, bridging the gap between JS and low-level APIs, and how community-driven efforts strengthen the broader ecosystem.
+In the latter portion, the host transitions to “This Week in JavaScript,” reflecting on server actions, routing paradigms, and the crucial work behind upcoming Solid features.
+This provides a window into the complexities of open-source development, from conceptual design to time-intensive implementation.
+The show wraps with forward-looking perspectives on potential frameworks, refined router ideas, and a shared enthusiasm for pushing boundaries in cross-platform JavaScript applications.

+## Chapters

 ### 02:20:00 - 02:25:00: Reflecting on React and Remix

 The host touches on parallels with React’s server actions, noting remix influences and design trade-offs.
 They reference cordial interactions with the Remix team, remarking that acknowledging each other’s innovations fosters healthy cross-project relationships.